swappy-sutar/Schedulo/Readme.md

-# Interview Scheduler App
+# SCHEDULO - Interview Scheduler App

 ## Overview
 The Interview Scheduler App is designed to streamline the process of scheduling interviews.
-It allows users to create, manage, and track interview appointments efficiently.
+It allows Hr's to create, manage, and track interview appointments efficiently.

 ## Features
 - User authentication and authorization